 }

-ccube.cpp (2).
-The second C-string solution replaces indexing to test for leading and trailing '0' characters with the strchr and strrchr functions.
+The second C-string solution replaces indexing with the strchr and strrchr functions to test for leading and trailing '0' characters.
+This solution is "unnatural" and more convoluted than the previous one, but it demonstrates strchr and strrchr.

-1. strchr searches C-string s left to right, returning a pointer to the first occurrence of '0' or nullptr if '0' is not found.
+strchr searches the C-string, s, left to right, returning a pointer to the first occurrence of '0' or nullptr if '0' is not found.
 The expression &s[0] is a pointer to the first character in string s.
+The candidate satisfies part of the puzzle's requirement if the first '0' located isn't the first character in the string.